 one in NYC is by far the largest, grandest and most popular, welcoming over 1 million spectators annually.

-Despite it being a normal workday for many Americans, Columbus Day is an official federal government holiday with the post office and banks closing in honor of
+Despite it being a normal workday for many Americans, Columbus Day is an official federal government holiday with post offices and banks closing in honor of

 the day (although Wall St. stock markets still stay open as usual.)